kjoelovelife/ROSKY/catkin_ws/src/deep_learning/readme.md

 ## Step 1.
 Data collection

 Before collecting data, we need to make folder to save image.
 Open Terminal and use the code below to make folder:

 ```sh
 $ rosrun img_recognition mkdir.py -n "folder_name"
 ```

-Note: In this examplem, we need replcae "folder_name" to "free" and "blocked".
+Note: In this example, we need replcae "folder_name" to "free" and "blocked".
 After do it, you can find two folders in [ ../catkin_ws/src/deep_learning/img_recognition/img ].
 At the same time, you can check out the content in [ ../catkin_ws/src/deep_learning/img_recognition/param/image_label.yaml ], it will be

 > blocked: 0

 > free: 0

 Great!
 If you check out the folder_name is the same as content in image_label.yaml, you finished make folder to save image.
 The number in the image_label.yaml is the image number.

 Now, you can type the code below to start the launch file:

 ```sh
 $ roslaunch img_recognition save_image.launch label:="folder_name"
 ```

 Note: the "folder_name" must be the same as one of you make before.
 In this example, will be the "free" or "blocked".
 Don't worry, you can change the "folder_name" while collecting data.

 Also, the interval between taking picture default is 0.5 seconds.If you want to change the interval, you can type the code when start the file "save_image.launch":

 ```sh
 $ roslaunch img_recognition save_image.launch label:="folder_name" picture_interval:="time"
 ```

 Note: unit of picture_interval is second.

 if you start without error, will see the information: